 8 Things You Didn't Know About Ice Wine

-On February 24, 2018, the 10th Annual New York Ice Wine & Culinary Festival will take place at Casa Larga Vineyards.
-The event will include tastings from the many other New York State wineries that make traditional Ice Wine, sampling of Ice Wine-inspired (and infused) cuisine made by RIT Catering, shopping local vendors, and attending educational wine seminars.
+On February 16, 2019, the 11th Annual New York Ice Wine & Culinary Festival will take place at Casa Larga Vineyards.
+The event will include tastings from the many other New York State wineries that make traditional ice wine, sampling of ice wine-inspired (and infused) cuisine, shopping with local vendors, and the opportunity to attend educational wine seminars.

-But what exactly IS Ice Wine?
-Liquid gold, nectar of the gods, heaven in a glass, winter’s harvest--Ice Wine is so much more than just a sweet wine.
+But what exactly is ice wine?
+Liquid gold, the nectar of the gods, heaven in a glass, winter’s harvest--Ice Wine is so much more than just a sweet wine.

 Few winemakers are brave enough to make it and those who are, are invited to the festival each year.
 Leaving grapes on the vine past fall harvest places those grapes at more risk than any other grape.
 They could fall prey to hungry birds, freak weather storms, and if the freezing temperatures don’t come, the entire crop is at stake.

-Because the juice is concentrated, it takes a large amount of grapes to produce a small amount of Ice Wine.
+Because the juice is concentrated, it takes a large amount of grapes to produce a small amount of ice wine.
 Grapes must be hand-picked as the rows of vines have been netted to protect the fruit against birds.
 Typically, during fall during harvest, many wineries can use large machinery to more quickly harvest acres and acres of grapes.
-But not for Ice Wine.
+But not for ice wine.
 The sharp frost freezes the water in the grapes while leaving the natural sugar and fruit acids as a syrupy liquid.
-Any extra water in the juice would literally water down the final product.
+Any extra water in the juice would water down the final product.
 The grapes are pressed, still frozen, immediately after being picked and the syrup is then fermented into wines of intense aroma and taste.

-Anything wine can do, Ice Wine can do better.
-Did you know that wine and Ice Wine can be used in delicious cocktails?
-Taste for yourself in the Eastview Mall Luv Shack or in the Ice Wine Cocktails seminar!
+Anything wine can do, ice wine can do better.
+Did you know that wine and ice wine can be used in delicious cocktails?

 Casa Larga Vineyards is a family business committed to the traditions of winemaking, including the traditional German eiswein method.
 They created the NY Ice Wine & Culinary Festival to raise awareness of true ice wine and their producers.
 Tickets to the festival are $65 each, available online, at the Casa Larga wine shop, and at Wegmans.